 This, and a thousand other experiences like it, is what a smart home feels like.
 It is these experiences that make the investment worthwhile.
 Once you recognise that, the processes of planning, purchasing and designing a smart home take on different meanings.

-Whether you’re a professional working with a client, or an individual thinking of investing in your own smart home upgrade, you need to begin at the end.
-Start with the end-result that you, or the user, wants to experience and work your way backward, designing everything based on this.
+Whether you’re a professional working with a client or an individual thinking of investing in your own smart home design or upgrade, you need to begin at the end.
+Start with the end result that you or the user wants to experience and work your way backward, designing everything based on this.